artsycoder533/portfolio/README.md

 ## Overview

 I am a Self-Taught Front End Developer who enjoys creating responsive and interactive websites and applications.
-I am skilled in HTML5, CSS3, Sass and Javascript, but I am always seeking to increase my knowledge base.
+I am skilled in HTML5, CSS3, Sass and Javascript.

 I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in the Social Sciences field.
 I have a passion for helping others by using technology to create a solution to their problems.